IBT-FMI/gebuilder/README.md

 gebuild <stemgentoo OR path to .gentoo> openstack_image
 ```

-Once the image is booted, please note that it may be necessary to grow the btrfs filesystem to fit the partition(the sizes may vary from provider to provider):
+Once the image is booted, note that it may be necessary to grow the Btrfs filesystem to fit the partition(the sizes may vary from provider to provider):

 ```
 builder ~ # df -h